AirTag: Features

 AirTags can be interacted with using the Find My app.
-Users may trigger the AirTag to play a sound from the app. iPhones equipped with the U1 chip can use "Precision Tracking" to provide direction to and precise distance from an AirTag.
+Users may trigger the AirTag to play a sound from the app. iPhones equipped with the U1 or U2 chip can use "Precision Tracking" to provide direction to and precise distance from an AirTag.
 Precision Tracking utilizes ultra-wideband.

 AirTags are not satellite navigation devices.
 AirTags are located on a map within the Find My app by utilizing Bluetooth signals from other anonymous iOS and iPadOS devices out in the world.
 To help prevent unwanted tracking, an iOS/iPadOS device will alert their owner if someone else's AirTag seems to be with them, instead of with the AirTag's owner, for too long.
-If an AirTag is out of range of any Apple device for more than 8 to 24 hours, it will begin to beep to alert a person that an AirTag may have been placed in their possessions.
+If an AirTag is out of range of any Apple device for a random duration between 8 and 24 hours, it will begin to beep to alert a person that an AirTag may have been placed in their possession.

 Users can mark an AirTag as lost and provide a phone number and a message.
-Any iPhone user can see this phone number and message with the "identify lost item" feature within the Find My app, which utilizes near-field communication (NFC) technology.
-Additionally, Android and Windows 10 Mobile phones with NFC can identify an AirTag with a tap, which will redirect to a website containing the message and phone number.
+Any iPhone user can see this phone number and message with the "Identify Found Item" feature within the Find My app, which utilizes near-field communication (NFC) technology.
+Additionally, devices with NFC capabilities can identify an AirTag with a tap, which will redirect to a website containing the message and phone number.

-AirTag requires an Apple ID and iOS or iPadOS 14.5 or later.
-It uses the CR2032 button cell, replaceable with one year of battery life (though batteries with child-resistant bitterants cannot be used due to the design of the AirTag battery terminal).
-The maximum range of Bluetooth tracking is estimated to be around 100 meters.
+AirTag requires an Apple Account and iOS or iPadOS 14.5 or later.
+It uses the CR2032 button cell battery, replaceable with one year of battery life (though some batteries with child-resistant bitterants cannot be used due to the design of the AirTag battery terminal).
+The maximum range of Bluetooth tracking is estimated to be around 30 meters.
 The water-resistance of an AirTag is rated IP67 water and dust; an AirTag can withstand 30 minutes of water immersion in standard laboratory conditions.
-Each Apple ID is limited to 16 AirTags.
+Each Apple Account is limited to 32 AirTags.

 Firmware version history

-Apple provides no way for the user to force AirTag to carry out a firmware update.
-Firmware updates may happen automatically whenever an AirTag is in range of an iPhone (running iOS 14.5 or later) that it has been paired with, and when both have sufficient battery.
+Apple does not provide a way for users to force an AirTag to carry out a firmware update.
+Firmware updates may happen automatically whenever an AirTag is in Bluetooth range of the paired iPhone (running iOS 14.5 or later) and both devices have sufficient battery.

 Applications

-Tracking Checked Luggage
+Tracking checked luggage

 AirTags have become extremely popular among travelers to track checked luggage on flights and empower them when luggage is lost by carriers.
 In response, Lufthansa stated that AirTags were not permissible in luggage checked with the carrier.
 The carrier backtracked after a risk assessment by German risk authorities following widespread criticism and accusations that it was seeking to avoid accountability.
-The Federal Aviation Administration has ruled that storing AirTags in checked luggage is permitted and not a safety hazard despite containing batteries.
+The Federal Aviation Administration has ruled that storing AirTags in checked luggage is permitted and not a safety hazard as they contain less than 100 mg of lithium.